bberube2000/Human-Computer-Game-Controls/README.md

 # COMP-332-Project-Team: This project explores multiple types of human-computer interaction (HCI) modes, written in Python.
+Multiple libraries, including NLP and computer vision APIs were used in writing.
 Included is the script and project writeup.